NanoComp/meep/doc/docs/FAQ.md

 ### Is there a Python interface?

 Yes.
-An official [Python interface](Python_User_Interface.md) was released in [version 1.4](https://github.com/NanoComp/meep/releases).
+An official [Python interface](Python_User_Interface.md) was released in [version 1.4](https://github.com/NanoComp/meep/releases) and replaces the [Scheme interface](Scheme_User_Interface.md) which is no longer being supported.
 An unofficial [Python interface](https://www.fzu.cz/~dominecf/meep/), which predates and is **incompatible** with the official version, has been developed independently by researchers at the Institute of Physics at the Czech Academy of Sciences and Ghent University, and maintained by [Filip Dominec](https://github.com/FilipDominec/python-meep-utils).
 Unfortunately, this interface has several shortcomings including missing support for geometric objects, lack of high-level abstractions for low-level functionality, and limited documentation.
 The official interface addresses all these issues.

 ### What are the different ways to define a structure?